glafver/glafver/README.md

 ### Hi everyone  , my name is Glafira

-#### and I am a Frontend developer student
+I am a highly motivated Frontend Developer with a passion for solving problems, bringing a creative mindset to my work and highly attentive to visual details.

-I study at the Medieinstitutet in Malmo, Sweden.
-I like to work on various interesting and fun projects.
-In each of my projects, I try to use new skills, imagination and a little humor.
+I am deeply passionate about my work and deliver high-quality results in every task I undertake.
+With precise attention to details and efficient logical solutions, I produce clean, understandable, and well-optimized code.

 I am also a freelance real estate photographer and this is also my great passion.

-Skills: **JS / HTML / CSS / Bootstrap / Material UI / React / TypeScript / React Testing Library**
+Skills: **React / Material UI / TypeScript **

 ---